 - Gadkari is an Indian Politician and current Minister for Road Transport and Highways and Shipping.

-- Out of its neighbour, the India is opening a heart, External Affairs Ministry spokesperson Gopal Bagley explained, adding that “neighbourhood first is now being extended beyond the stratosphere”.
+- Out of its neighbor the India is opening a heart, External Affairs Ministry spokesperson Gopal Baglay explained, adding that “neighbourhood first is now being extended beyond the stratosphere”.

-- The South Asia Satellite has 12 Ku-band transponders which India’s neighbours can utilise to raise communications.
+- The South Asia Satellite has 12 Ku band transponders which India’s neighbours can utilize to raise communications.
 Each country will get ingress to at least one transponder through which they could beam their own programming.

 - The Indian Current Prime Minister Narendra Modi Born 17 September 1950 (age 66)